 What You’re Doing Wrong: While there might not be a common stretch for your lats (or one you would see too often), the most frequently used method involves holding onto a stationary object (like a bannister or the back of a bench) with both of your hands and sitting back on your heels into a squat or crouched position.
 While participants may feel a stretch in their shoulder blades, this particular lat stretch fails to address two important elements.
 First, by stretching both arms at one time, you’re ignoring flexibility differences from one arm to the other.
 Second, this position often encourages individuals to ignore the positioning of their lower back, which is a critical element for optimizing the stretch.

-The Fix: Moving the stretch to a kneeling position removes a good bit of the leg work required to get into proper positioning.
+Moving the stretch to a kneeling position removes a good bit of the leg work required to get into proper positioning.
 How to: Grab a stability ball and kneel down on both knees.
 Place your right hand on top of the ball with your thumb pointing up and your right arm fully extended.
 Adjust your body so that your left hand is supporting you on the ground and your shoulders and knees are at 90 degrees relative to your body.
 Gently lower your chest towards the ground effectively extending your right shoulder until you feel a gentle stretch by your shoulder blade.
 At the bottom position, take a deep breath out and pull your rib cage down.

 The standard bend over and touch your toes may have worked fine in middle school, but the stretch actually does little for your hamstrings.
 In fact, most of the stretch is concentrated in another area entirely — your lower back.